Jeffrey A. “Jake” Schwartz is a Principal and the Office Litigation Manager of the Atlanta, Georgia, office of Jackson Lewis P.C.

 Mr. Schwartz has represented management in numerous counter-organizing drives and participated in dozens of unfair labor practice proceedings and other matters before the National Labor Relations Board.
-Mr. Schwartz has participated as the lead spokesperson in collective bargaining and has assisted employers with strike preparation and strikes.
+He has participated as the lead spokesperson in collective bargaining and has assisted employers with strike preparation and strikes.
 Mr. Schwartz has handled numerous arbitration cases.
-Mr. Schwartz has been an active member of firm teams assisting employers in responding to corporate campaigns and demands for card check and neutrality.
+He has been an active member of firm teams assisting employers in responding to corporate campaigns and demands for card check and neutrality.

 Honors and Recognitions